 eInvoicing becoming the new norm for New Zealand businesses

-With more than 8,000 businesses across New Zealand registered to receive eInvoices and this number growing daily, eInvoicing is fast becoming the new norm.
+With 10,000 businesses across New Zealand registered to receive eInvoices and this number growing daily, eInvoicing is fast becoming the new norm.

-Importantly, the list of large businesses leading the way is growing.
-Big players, including the likes of Robert Walters, KPMG, Office Max and Xero are already, or are close to being, able to send eInvoices to their business customers.
+Importantly, along with government, the list of large businesses leading the way is growing.
+Big players, including the likes of Robert Walters, Hertz, NZ Safety Blackwoods, KPMG, Office Max, NXP, Westpac and Xero are already, or are close to being, able to send eInvoices to their business customers.

-The question for businesses now is, are you ready to receive eInvoices and experience the benefits?
+The question for businesses now is, are you ready to begin receiving eInvoices and experience the benefits?

-eInvoicing is a simple method of invoicing involving the secure digital exchange of invoice information between suppliers’ and buyers’ accounting systems.
+eInvoicing is a new and simple method of invoicing involving the secure digital exchange of invoice information between suppliers’ and buyers’ accounting systems.
+This means saying goodbye to PDFs, email, paper and manual data entry. eInvoicing also reduces effort in chasing up unpaid or lost invoices and will enable businesses to get paid faster.
 It continues to roll out across New Zealand, driving efficiency and delivering savings to businesses and the economy.

 With over 280 million business-to-business invoices exchanged in New Zealand annually, the efficiency and faster payment capability eInvoicing provides will be worth billions to businesses and the New Zealand economy.

-Ministry of Business Innovation and Employment Deputy Secretary Finance and Performance, Michael Alp, says many government agencies have updated their contract and procurement documents to include eInvoicing as a preference, instead of PDF invoices.
+Ministry of Business Innovation and Employment Chief Operating Officer, Michael Alp, says many government agencies have updated their contract and procurement documents to include eInvoicing as a preference, instead of PDF invoices.

-“Over time, eInvoicing will become the only way government agencies accept invoices,” says Mr Alp.
+“Over time, eInvoicing will become the way government agencies accept invoices,” says Mr Alp.